[updated June 2021]

-The first, bit surprise lurks behind actually trying to install Ubuntu on the SSD: no drives are found.
+The first surprise lurks behind trying to install Ubuntu on the SSD: no drives are found.
 The reason is that the BIOS enables Intel’s optane mode.
-Disabling it is kind of tricky: enter the BIOS, set a supervisor password (this unlocks advanced settings), go to advances settings, press CTRL + S (this unlocks the hidden optane setting), change from optane to AHCI.
+Disabling it is kind of tricky: enter the BIOS, set a supervisor password (this unlocks advanced settings), go to advanced settings, press CTRL + S (this unlocks the hidden optane setting), change from optane to AHCI.

 A few notes after running Ubuntu for a week now:

 - Resuming from standby will freeze the mouse pointer for 10-20 seconds; everything else works fine and the mouse pointer thaws after a while (Update April 2020: this issue mutated into a random, temporary freeze [~10 seconds] which goes away).
 Update May 2021: the issue is gone.
 I can run the laptop for a week without rebooting with several daily sleep/resume cycles without any issues.

 - After resuming from standby the laptop’s screen will freeze at some point (much) later; applications continue to run, key strokes are (apparently) not registered and the screen isn’t updated any more.
 A cold reboot is required after that.
 I was able to work around that by blacklisting nouveau.

 - One of the many fans always spins at a low to mid speed.

 - The laptop gets pretty warm even at moderate use, but that was an issue already with Windows

 - The battery won’t last more than 2 hours; this worries me as the laptop is brand new.
 Update May 2021: a year later, the situation hasn’t improved or deteriorated.